jake-b/CanBusSimulator/README.md

 main PCB.
 - 12v Step Up - to power accessories connected to the OBD-2 port, which is a 12v source.
 With Enable.
 Designed with this one in mind: https://www.aliexpress.com/item/32902463323.html
 - OBD-2 FEMALE Right Angle Connector - hard to find.
-One like this https://www.macchina.cc/catalog/parts/obd2-female-right-angle-pth-connector but I'm actively looking for more cost effective options.
+Originnally looking at one like like this: https://www.macchina.cc/catalog/parts/obd2-female-right-angle-pth-connector but I found that http://www.med-obd.com/ has female right angle connectors of a slightly differnet pinout at a better value.

 # Links